 How did she do that?
 Well, she had a ministry gift of administration to organize it.
 So, guess what everyone wants Theresa to do?
 They always want her to start new things, or be some admin.
 That’s not what she wants to do.

 The other thing she always did is, she found the most hurting, lonely, unlovely people in any church we’ve ever been to – and she is drawn to them like a magnet.
 Because she sees the hope.
 And so, she ends up mentoring and counseling individual ladies.
-But when she does that, and teaches, it did real well when we had people –
+But when she does that, and teaches, it did really well when we had people.